 PTSD can affect those who personally experience those who see the big event the traumatic event later, such as law police officers and emergency personnel.
 PTSD may lead from surgery carried out on kids to completely determine what is occurring to them.

 You can be healed from PTSD in Jesus name!

 Jesus knew that Post-traumatic stress disorder is a powerful weapon that the enemy uses against us.
 This battlefield against depression is done in our minds however, Jesus promised us that we could walk in freedom just like He did here on Earth (Matthew 6:25-34).

-Your OCD doesn't define you and healing is available through Christ's redemptive work on Calvary (Ephesians 1:7) through Inner Healing and or Deliverance.
+Your PTSD doesn't define you and healing is available through Christ's redemptive work on Calvary (Ephesians 1:7) through Inner Healing and or Deliverance.
 Inner Healing must not be looked at as a once-in-a-life-time event but as part of the ongoing sanctification process.
 In Luke 4:18 Jesus gives us a guide to follow after His footsteps to to heal the brokenhearted (Soul Wounds healed through Inner Healing) and to set at liberty those who are oppressed (Demonic spirits cast out through Deliverance).

-Where does OCD come from?
+Where does PTSD come from?

 Soul wounds are caused by hurt and trauma at any age in our lives it can be from friends, family and even strangers that we come in contact with.
 The trauma usually associated with accidents, natural disasters, physical abuse, verbal abuse, sexual abuse, physical pain, or any emotional pain (fear, alone, upset, etc.) that we can’t handle or cope with at that moment.
 Since those past hurts (soul wounds) haven’t been healed by Jesus, they open the doorway which gives the enemy a legal right to torment us (Matthew 18:23-35).